 Ctrl + Alt + Tab – This quick shortcut lets you see all the apps that are currently opened on your desktop.
 It looks like “Alt + Tab,” but you need to use your mouse or arrow keys to choose the program.

-Shift + Left / Right / Up / Down – Moves the cursor left a character, right a character, up a line, or down a line, selecting the text along the way.
+Shift + Left / Right / Up / Down – Moves the cursor left a character, write a character, up a line, or down a line, selecting the text along the way.
 Continue pressing arrow keys to select more text.

 Ctrl + Shift + Left / Right – Moves the cursor one word to the left or right, selecting that word along the way.